-The SDC invites Swiss NGOs that have been found eligible to submit proposals for programme contributions.
+The SDC invites Swiss NGOs that were deemed eligible to submit proposals for programme contributions.
 The proposals follow a uniform application format provided by the SDC.
-An approval panel examines the proposals and determines which NGOs (or entities thereof) will receive programme contributions.
-Proposals are assessed according to the following quality criteria, in particular: (1) adherence to the seven principles (section 2), (2) strengthening civil society in developing and transition countries as well as in humanitarian crisis areas, and (3) enabling access to Swiss expertise, innovation and services.
+The SDC examines the proposals with the support of a panel of independent experts and determines which NGOs (or entities thereof) will receive programme contributions.
+Proposals are assessed according to the following quality criteria, in particular: (1) adherence to the seven principles (section 2), (2) strengthening civil society in developing countries as well as in humanitarian crisis areas, and (3) enabling access to Swiss expertise, innovation and services.
 Particular attention is paid to the chosen measurable indicators.